peter88213/novelyst_templates/docs/usage.md

 ---

+## Open folder

+This opens the templates folder with the OS file manager, so you can manage and edit the templates.

+---

 # Conventions

 In *novelyst*, you can define a narrative structure with "Todo" Parts, Chapters, and scenes.
 See [Arcs](https://peter88213.github.io/novelyst/help/arcs). *novelyst_templates* faciliates the reuse of narrative structures.